 This area arouses strong feelings and raises many questions.
 This project is bringing together those from dietary public health research, those who understand the food industry, and policymakers with a range of perspectives on these and other questions.

-Following the pledge to gain wider international consensus, a project has been funded by CEDAR to make progress with this work.
+Following the pledge to gain wider international consensus, a project was funded by the Medical Research Council to make progress with this work.

-This project is supported with core funding from CEDAR.
+This project is supported with core funding from the MRC Epidemiology Unit, and additional funding from the Medical Research Council.

 - Dr Jean Adams